armzyaec/Acer-Aspire-7-A715-42G-Hackintosh-/README.md

 # macOS on Acer Aspire 7 A715-42G - Ryzen 5 5500U & GTX 1650

- Acer Aspire 7 A715-42G Opencore EFI and some info for running macOS Ventura.
+ Acer Aspire 7 A715-42G Opencore EFI and some info for running macOS Ventura 13.6.1.
+If someone succeeds Leave a comment and tell me if you want to try it.hahaha

 ![info](https://github.com/armzyaec/Acer-Aspire-7-A715-42G-Hackintosh-/blob/main/Screenshot%202566-11-24%20at%2014.57.18.png?raw=true)